noliiva/fiches-memo/react-native.md

 ## Tips
 ### iOS
+#### main.jsbundle does not exist.
+This must be a bug with
-If app don't want to build and display strange message like *main.jsbundle not found*, it should be because your react app did build properly.
-You can try to run `react-native bundle --platform ios --entry-file ./index.js --bundle-output ios/main.jsbundle` to get better error message.
+If app don't want to build and display this strange message, it could be because your react app did build properly.
+You can try to run the following command to get a better error message :

+`react-native bundle --platform ios --entry-file ./index.js --bundle-output ios/main.jsbundle`